This article is a part of the "Software Support" documentation.

 Normally the javaw.exe file is stored within the folder "C:\windows\system32"; which normally is the first folder name in the Path variable.

-If javaw.exe is NOT in this folder, the easiest method is to locate "javaw.exe" in the file system; CREATE A COPY of this file; and place it in the "C:\windows\system32" folder.
+If javaw.exe is NOT in this folder, the EASIEST method is to locate "javaw.exe" in the file system; probably

 Read in the section above how to view and edit System variables.